Khloé Kardashian: 2010–2017: Television and other ventures

-In January 2016, Kardashian hosted the Kocktails with Khloé pop culture–themed variety talk show, which aired on the FYI cable channel.
-The show was cancelled after 14 episodes.
-Kardashian and business woman Emma Grede launched their clothing line Good American in the same year, and made $1 million in sales on the first day.
-Good American started by selling jeans ranging from size 00 to 24 and has expanded to a variety of clothes including workout clothes, dresses and a maternity collection.
-Kardashian starred and produced Revenge Body with Khloé Kardashian, an American reality television series that premiered on the E! cable network, on January 12, 2017.
+2018–present: Business and continued television success

 In December 2018, Kardashian became the brand ambassador of Burst Oral Care & performed corn test on the electric toothbrush.
 On June 14, 2019, Kylie Cosmetics launched their collaboration with Kardashian called Kylie Cosmetics x Koko Kollection.
 This marked their third collaboration, after previously launched special collection of lip products called Koko Kollection in 2016 and the second part in 2017.
 In August 2019, Kardashian announced she will become an executive producer for the new season of Twisted Sisters, an Investigation Discovery show, consisting of ten hour-long episodes following stories of sisters who turned on each other.
 In November 2019, Kardashian partnered with her sisters Kourtney and Kim to create three new perfumes (one for each sister) for Kim's brand KKW Fragrance.
 The collection introduces Pink Diamond (Khloé's fragrance), Yellow Diamond (Kourtney's fragrance) and pure Diamond (Kim's fragrance).
 Each scent is individually inspired by and unique to her, Kim, and Kourtney.
 In October 2020, it was announced she became the brand ambassador and co-owner of Kiwi collagen supplement company Dose & Co.

+In 2021, Kardashian and her family announced that their reality show, Keeping Up with the Kardashians, would be ending after twenty seasons and almost 15 years on air.

 In September 2021, Khloe Kardashian hosted a tournament for Candy Crush Saga, marking the game's first tournament.
 The tournament was held in-app from September 23 until October 7.

+In April 2022, Kardashian and her family returned to the television screens with their brand new reality television show, titled The Kardashians, after they left the E!
+Network to join Hulu.
+The show features Kardashian, alongside her sisters Kourtney, Kim, Kendall and Kylie, and mother Kris Jenner, it also features ex and current partners including Scott Disick, Travis Barker, Kardashian's ex Tristan Thompson, and Corey Gamble, with Kanye West making a guest appearance.
+The first season premiered on April 14, 2022, and its ten episodes can be streamed exclusively on Disney+.
+Later in 2022, the show was announced to be returning for a second season, which officially premiered on September 22, 2022.
+In late 2022, it was announced that the show had been officially renewed for a third season, set to premier in the first half of 2023.
+The third season officially aired on May 25, 2023.
+This was followed by a fourth season in September 2023, a fifth season in May 2024, and a sixth season in February 2025.

+In 2024, Kardashian announced the forthcoming release of her first ever video podcast series on X. She officially launched the podcast in January 2025, titled Khloe in Wonderland and it became available on all major audio streaming services.
+The show is produced weekly.
+In April 2025, Kardashian released her own popcorn brand called Khloud by Khloe Kardashian.